Travel Grants

 Overview

-4S administers travel funds to support the participation of students and other low-income scholars in its annual meetings.
-Funding for 2023 comes from the National Science Foundation.
-Awards are available for travel expenses only, not for food or lodging.
+Awards are available for travel expenses only, and therefore do not include food or lodging.
+However, applicants who receive grants will also receive complimentary conference registration.
 The amount of each award will be determined once all applications have been received.
-In previous years, individual awards were in the range of $150-400, but can be up to $700 in some circumstances, subject to the total amount of 4S travel funds available.
+Individual awards are in the range of $150-400, but can be up to $1000 in some circumstances, subject to the total amount of 4S travel funds available.

 • Conference participation beyond paper presentation: Are you organizing a panel or additional meeting, volunteering for additional work, etc.?